daniel-keogh/graph-theory/OVERVIEW.md

 with no special meaning, or so-called *metacharacters* which describe certain sets of characters.
 For instance, the metacharacter `\d` represents a digit.
 In this project only a handful of the most common metacharacters are implemented.

 Regular expressions have a wide variety of use-cases.
-For instance they are commonly used in performing "find and replace" operations on files, wherein every string in a file that matches a given regex is replaced with another string.
+For instance, they are commonly used in performing "find and replace" operations on files, wherein every string in a file that matches a given regex is replaced with another string.
+For example, the below gif demonstrates using a regular expression to remove parentheses around each word in a list.

+![Find and Replace][find-and-replace]

 ## Run